raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Balanced parentheses has been discussed in this blog before: [Pattern Matching and Recursion] discusses building a recognizer out of composeable pattern-matching functions, while [Alice and Bobbie and Sharleen and Dyck] discusses a cheeky little solution to the programming problem.

-For those comfortable with code examples written in Ruby, general subject of ideal computing machines and the things they can compute is explained brilliantly and accessibly in Tom Stuart's book [Understanding Comnputation].
+For those comfortable with code examples written in Ruby, the general subject of ideal computing machines and the things they can compute is explained brilliantly and accessibly in Tom Stuart's book [Understanding Computation].

 [formal grammar]: https://en.wikipedia.org/wiki/Formal_grammar
 [regular grammar]: https://en.wikipedia.org/wiki/Formal_grammar#Regular_grammars